flyteorg/flytesnacks/cookbook/case_studies/house_price_prediction/README.rst

 ===========================================
  - Create two Python files to segregate the house price prediction logic.
 One consists of the logic per region, and the other is for multiple regions
  - Define a couple of helper functions that are to be used while defining Flyte tasks and workflow
- - Define three Flyte tasks -- to generate and split data, fit the model, and generate predictions.
+ - Define three Flyte tasks -- to generate and split the data, fit the model, and generate predictions.
 If there are multiple regions, the tasks are dynamic
- - Define a workflow in both the files to call the tasks/dynamic tasks in a specified order
+ - Define a workflow to call the dynamic tasks in a specified order

 Takeaways
 =========
  - An in-depth dive into dynamic workflows
  - How the Flyte type-system works
- - Saving the dataset into CSV files and loading them again to fit the model and later, generating predictions

 Code Walkthrough
 ================